-TRRC_delay is the RRC procedure delay as specified in [2].
+TRRC_delay is the RRC procedure delay as specified in TS38.331 [2].

-TCSI_reporting is the delay (in ms) including uncertainty in acquiring the first available downlink CSI reference resource, UE processing time for CSI reporting and uncertainty in acquiring the first available CSI reporting resources as specified in TS 38.331 [2].
+TCSI_reporting is the delay in ms including uncertainty in acquiring the first available downlink CSI reference resource, UE processing time for CSI reporting and uncertainty in acquiring the first available CSI reporting resources as specified in TS 38.331 [2].

 SCell in FR1 is known if it has been meeting the following conditions:

-- During the period equal to max(5 measCycleSCell, 5 DRX cycles) for FR1 before the reception of the SCell activation command:
+- During the period equal to max(5*measCycleSCell, 5*DRX cycles) for FR1 before the reception of the SCell activation command:

 - the UE has sent a valid measurement report for the SCell being activated and